aiidalab/aiidalab-qe/docs/source/development/plugin.rst

 Setting
 -----------------------
-it will register a new panel in the configuration Step.
-In this class, one needs to implement the `get_panel_value` and `load_panel_value` methods to tell QeApp how to handle the panel values.
+A  :class:`~aiidalab_qe.common.panel.Panel` will register a new panel in the configuration Step, e.g. the ``Hello workd`` panel.

 .. image:: ../_static/images/plugin_setting.png

+In this class, one can add widgets (e.g, Float, Int) to the GUI.
+The values of these widgets will be used in the WorkChain.
+One needs to override the ``get_panel_value`` to tell QeApp how to use the values from the widgets.
+One also need to override the ``set_panel_value`` methods to tell QeApp how to reload the panel values.

 .. code-block:: python